Sqash/artist-base/README.md

 1. Make a wiki page for cloning, setup, and push to IO

-2. Change gruntfile to push with 'buildcontrol' task to a variable interpolateable remote.
+2. *done: Change gruntfile to push with 'buildcontrol' task to a variable interpolateable remote. -> (gets data from package.json now)*

 3. Make gitattributes change the merge behaviour when pulling from remotes to keep current config/image/asset files